Raja Ki Aayegi Baaraat: Reception

 In retrospective coverage, Raja Ki Aayegi Baaraat gained renewed public attention due to a viral clip of a scene in which the protagonist, played by Rani Mukerji, sucks venom from a snakebite.
 Commenting on the sequence, cardiothoracic surgeon Dr. Shriram Nene, husband of actress Madhuri Dixit, humorously described it as "pure cinema" while noting the medical inaccuracy of the act, stating, "You can’t suck out snake venom like that—it doesn’t work."

-The scene, along with other melodramatic moments from the film, has since been widely circulated on social media platforms, often in meme format, with audiences reinterpreting it as camp or over-the-top entertainment rather than serious drama.
+Contemporary critics held the film as severely regressive and problematic, withThe Times of India commenting that "its Neanderthal morality even managed to overshadow how bad the film itself was."